SinkroniusMaximus/ESP32_Comm/README.md

 > Apparently the husarnet code involves a means of Over The Air (OTA) transfer, get informed if you need it!

 > Video example: https://www.youtube.com/watch?v=lab9KZdaQsw

+> I added a Serial.java in the Processing_HMI folder to override the usual serial port handling.
+It disables the RTS line so that the ESP32 doesn't restart on connecting.
+You can either delete it if you don't desire it, or you can generate a jar and replace the original class files or just leave it as it is.
+The last option is easiest, however it disables the intellisense feature.